-International Deadline: June 15, 2019 – Contemporary Art Initiative (PCAI) is excited to announce the launch of its Artist-in-Residence program focusing on the interaction between contemporary art and environmental consciousness.
+International Deadline: July 15, 2019 (extended) – Contemporary Art Initiative (PCAI) is excited to announce the launch of its Artist-in-Residence program focusing on the interaction between contemporary art and environmental consciousness.
 Believing that art is the best way to stimulate dialogue about sustainable thinking and the crucial matter of toxic waste PCAI invites artists from all over the world to reside for a week in Athens, get inspired and create a video work on the topic.

 During the residency the selected artist will be able to perform research, draw inspiration from local waste management sites and facilities, interact with scientists involved in the waste handling process, meet other Athens-based visual artists, curators and environmental experts and exchange ideas and opinions.

 The produced video work (max. duration 30′) will be presented in exhibitions in Athens and abroad the forthcoming year.

 - Application deadline: July 15, 2019 (extended)

 - Final selection announced on January 15, 2020

 - Work production 4 months upon completion of the residency

 The selected applicant will receive the amount of EUR 5,000 covering production costs.
 In addition to that, travel and accommodation expenses will be covered.